dwilliblob/udacity_iac_project/README.md

 Deploying a highly available web app - Udagram
 Udacity project demonstrating deplying a webapp using infrastructure as code on AWS Cloudformation.

+#### Scenario
+Developers push latest version of code in a zip file located in a public S3 Bucket.

+Using AWS Cloudfront, deploy application, along with the necessary supporting software into its matching infrastructure.

+This is automated (using Cloudfront stacks) so that the infrastructure can be built and discarded as soon as the testing team finishes their tests and gathers their results.

 ### Solution diagram
 ![AWS Cloudformation network and servers](DeployHighlyAvailableWebApp.png?raw=true "Solution Diagram")